imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

         }
     }

-Now, if we want to have some methods on the SmartPhone object, we can do the following:
+Now, if we want to have some methods on the _phone_ object, we can use .prototype property on the function, as follows:

     SmartPhone.prototype.isAndroid = function() {
     	return this.os === 'Android' || 'android';